ocrb/ocruby-website/README.md

 `passed.png` or `failed.png`.

-If you want to run the tests manually you can do:
+If you want to run the specs manually you can do:

-    $ bundle exec padrino rake test
+    $ bundle exec padrino rake spec

 to run the entire suite.